minhhehe/DatOneLearningExp/README.md

-# SENG513Assignments
+# Assignment for a software engineering class
-Repository for all the assignments of SENG 513 for private use.
+Repository for all the assignments for use.
-The codes in here should not be shared normally but built and hosted onto Google Cloud or AWS.
+The codes in here should not be shared normally but built by using npm install.